 This measure is comparing the number of new enrollments in the housing project during the reporting period to the number of completed referrals the housing project had during the reporting period.
-Completed referrals means that a household was matched to a housing opportunity, and that match resulted in an enrollment in a housing project at that agency.
+Completed referrals means that a household was matched to a housing opportunity through the Coordinated Entry System, and that match resulted in an enrollment in a housing project at that agency.